khatfield/CodeIgniter-Salesforce/README.md

     }

 ### More information
-For more information on using the Force.com SOAP API, see: http://www.salesforce.com/us/developer/docs/api/index_Left.htm
+For more information on using the Force.com SOAP API, see: http://www.salesforce.com/us/developer/docs/api/

+See also the Force.com toolkit license in the file `third_party/salesforce/license`